austinpapritz/PierresTasties.Solution/README.md

 Authorize Patron to create a token by redeeming a token code.

 Admin can CUD flavors and treats
-Patron can create tokens (by redeeming it), user can add a vote token to a treat, or edit their vote token
+Patron can create tokens (by redeeming it), user can add a vote token to a treat, or edit their vote token, see their votes in profile page